symposium-dev/symposium-cargo/README.md

 # symposium-cargo

-An ACP proxy wrapping a Model Context Protocol (MCP) server for executing Cargo commands with structured JSON output.
+An ACP proxy wrapping a MCP server for executing Cargo commands with structured JSON output.

 Part of the [Symposium](https://github.com/symposium-dev) project.